CamilleLamb/POKEFIGHT/README.md

 - Both Pokemons are introduced

 - One attacks the other who then fights back.
+They both have random attack points and random defense points to absorb the attack.

+- One's life points gets affected by the other's attack.

+- They both self-heal.

+- At the end of the process, if one's life points is equal to zero or negative, the Pokemon dies. :( (Video games really are violent !)